-Because, Adobe is in the business for a long time and Resolve has just turned into a full blown post production suite few years ago.
+Because Adobe has been in the business for a long time and Resolve just turned into a full-blown post-production suite a few years ago.

-But there is an increasing trend for DaVinci Resolve and lot of people are showing interest in it.
-The very important reason being it’s free of cost!
+But there is an increasing trend for DaVinci Resolve and a lot of people are showing interest in it.
+The very important reason is it’s free of cost!

-Adobe has a robust collection of toolsets to tackle the post production work of any size, but with a price tag.
+Adobe has a robust collection of toolsets to tackle post-production work of any size but it comes with a price tag.